Zac Sammour

 Other

-Zac enjoys combat sports and competed for a number of years at an amateur level in boxing and Muay Thai.
+Zac enjoys combat sports and competed for several years at an amateur level in boxing and Muay Thai.
 Zac competed for Oxford in the 2013 Varsity Match, where he beat the Cambridge captain and won Oxford’s award for Best Technical Boxer.
 He now competes (recreationally) in Brazilian Jiu Jitsu.
-He is a fan of Newcastle United FC, and is enjoying the club’s recent change in fortune.
+He is a fan of Newcastle United FC.